 See also guides & samples for:

 This resume guide comes with samples for each section, to inspire your writing.

 When employers are searching for a new Teacher, they’ll look for candidates that have matching skill sets and experiences.
 It’s thus essential that you fill in the sections below.
 With the parts below, you can depict a clear picture of yourself and describe what they can expect of you as their new Teacher.
 By utilizing this format, you’ll appear better suited for the position.
 This, in turn, will increase your chances of getting that new Teacher role.

 - Be sure to include alternative contact channels like your LinkedIn profile or Facebook URL details.

 Career objective or profile summary:

-Although this section is optional, it could really benefit your position as the applicant.
+Although this section is optional, it could really benefit your position as an applicant.
 Always use the job description as your guide when writing this part.
-The more you sound like them, the better fit you will seem.
+The more you sound like them, the better fit you will seem. (see examples below)

 What are your top qualities as a Teacher and as a person?

 Study, diplomas, your history in career and other activities that benefited you as a Teacher.
 Also, include your daily responsibilities and achievements.